The Florida ADR Team

 Alternative Dispute Resolution has been utilized by the Florida Court System to resolve disputes for over 25 years.
 Over the years, it has grown in popularity, and Florida has incorporated a number of ADR programs into its court system.
 Under current Florida law, judges in civil lawsuits have the power to require that parties try to resolve their dispute through mediation or non-binding arbitration before reaching trial.

-Recognizing the growing presence of ADR in the practice of law and the importance of these skills to upcoming lawyers, UF Professors are currently working to establish an ADR Certificate Program to go along with the prestigious Criminal Justice, Environmental & Land Use Law, Estates & Trusts, Family Law, Intellectual Property Law, and International & Comparative Law Certificate Programs already offered at the Law College.
+Recognizing the growing presence of ADR in the practice of law and the importance of these skills to upcoming lawyers, UF Professors are currently working to establish a concentration in ADR to go along with the prestigious Criminal Justice, Environmental & Land Use Law, Estates & Trusts, Family Law, and Intellectual Property Law Programs already offered at the Law College.
 The Florida ADR Team is an extension of our nationally ranked ADR program, proud to represent our school in ABA competitions nationwide.

 For more information contact Nicholas Alberto at firstname.lastname@example.org